Mathematics

 Identify appropriate strategies to model quantifiable relationships.
 (Colorado Mesa University Catalog)

-CMU Math 113
+CMU College Algebra 113

 0.75 MATH CREDIT - GRADE 11 - 12

-A college-level treatment of algebra.
-Topics include algebraic properties of the integers, rationales, and real and complex numbers; techniques for manipulation of expressions; techniques for solving linear, non-linear, absolute value equations, and inequalities; techniques for solving systems of equations; the Cartesian plane, relations, and functions; properties and graphs of polynomial, piece-wise functions, rational, exponential, logarithmic and inverse functions.
-The focus of this course places significant emphasis on utilizing algebra techniques to analyze, solve, and interpret applications in content areas relevant to the students’ majors.
-This class is offered as a blocked everyday class for the Spring semester only.
+A college level treatment of algebra.
+Topics include algebraic properties of the integers, rationals, real and complex numbers; techniques for manipulation of expressions; techniques for solving linear, non-linear, absolute value equations, and inequalities; techniques for solving systems of equations; the Cartesian plane, relations and functions; properties and graphs of polynomial, rational, exponential, logarithmic and inverse functions; conic sections.
+Since this is a college class, the class follows the expectations set by the college.
+This course will count for both high school credit (0.5) and college credit (4)

 AP Statistics